HexxiumCreations/threat-list-extension/README.md

 3. Open "chrome://extensions/" in your Google Chrome browser and tick the "Developer Mode" box to enable it

-4.Click and drag the folder you extracted from the .zip and drop it in the Extensions area in Chrome and it should install and self-enable
+4. Click and drag the folder you extracted from the .zip and drop it in the Extensions area in Chrome and it should install and self-enable